raphachegeke/raphachegeke/README.md

 I'm a **Web Developer** and **Multidisciplinary Designer** passionate about creating **user-friendly** and **visually appealing** websites and apps.
 I specialize in:

 🔹 **Frontend**: HTML, CSS, JavaScript, React
-🔹 **Backend**: Firebase, Node.js, ExpressJs
+🔹 **Backend**: Firebase, Node.js, ExpressJs.
 🔹 **UI/UX Design**: Adobe Suite

-I love solving technical challenges, optimizing user experiences, and learning new technologies to bring ideas to life.
+I love solving technical challenges, optimizing user experiences, and learning new technologies to bring all ideas to life.

 ---